folio-org/stripes/doc/new-development-setup.md

 ## TL;DR

-In a new working directory, clone `stripes-core`, then run `stripes-core/util/configure` to pull down and configure everything else using yarn workspaces for third-party dependencies and stripescli aliases for local code.
+The following code will create a new working directory named `stripes`, clone the relevant repositories into it, install their dependencies, configure the @folio NPM registry, install the `stripescli` npm package for running stripes, and start that server running at [localhost:8080](http://localhost:8080).
+Just paste it into your terminal:

 ```
-$ mkdir stripes
+mkdir stripes
-$ cd stripes
+cd stripes
-$ git clone git@github.com:folio-org/stripes-core.git
+git clone git@github.com:folio-org/stripes-core.git
-$ ./stripes-core/util/configure
+./stripes-core/util/configure
+cd ./stripes-sample-platform
+stripescli serve
 ```

 ## Instructions